babel/website/_posts/2017-09-05-planning-for-7.0.md

 share_text: "Planning for 7.0"
 ---

 If you didn't know already, we're planning on releasing a 7.0 version soon 🙌 !
-Looks like work on 7.0 started back in February when I just wanted to make a release to drop Node 0.10/0.12 support and remove babel-runtime and various other code.
-Since then we've done releases up to `alpha.20`.
+Looking back at the commit history it seems that on 7.0 actually started back in February, when I just wanted to make a release to drop Node 0.10/0.12 support and remove babel-runtime and various other code.
+And since then, we've done releases up to `alpha.20`.

-Since we're basically still just a volunteer project, it was difficult for most of the team to stay focused, motivated, and prepared to make all these changes and continue to maintain a project that so many companies, bootcamps, libraries, and tools rely on so much.
-In the meantime however, we've tried doing [weekly meetings/notes](https://github.com/babel/notes), participated as invited guests at TC39 for the last few meetings, got involved in both [RGSoC](https://railsgirlssummerofcode.org/) and [GSoC](https://summerofcode.withgoogle.com), and have an [Open Collective](https://opencollective.com/babel).
+Since we're still just a volunteer project, it's been difficult for most of the team to stay focused and motivated to make all these changes and continue to maintain a project that so many companies, bootcamps, and tools rely on so much.
+But in the meantime we've made a lot of progress: [weekly meetings/notes](https://github.com/babel/notes), participating as invited guests at TC39 for the last few meetings, facilitating in both [RGSoC](https://railsgirlssummerofcode.org/) and [GSoC](https://summerofcode.withgoogle.com), and creating an [Open Collective](https://opencollective.com/babel).

 > Upgrading for most projects should be as simple as updating your `package.json` deps to `7.0.0-beta.1`. (we will be pinning to exact versions until the official release).
 For the whole time we've been working on 7.0, we've been using it in Babel itself (so meta) and at my workplace at Behance.